Make these beautiful Pottery Barn-inspired relaxed cottage-style ticking stripe curtains for a fraction of the cost.

 Onto the sewing part!
-My sewing machines is one of those basic machines, nothing fancy but gets the job done!
-In straight line I sewed along all 4 sides of each panel.
+My sewing machine is one of those basic machines, nothing fancy but gets the job done!
+In a straight line, I sewed along all 4 sides of each panel.
 The bottom hem and side hems had the same seam allowance all around (1 1/2″).
 I did not hide the rough edge when sewing (as pictured).
 In part because I knew I was going for a more informal look and partly – if I’m being completely honest – I’m a bit of a lazy seamstress.
-For a more formal and finished look you could line these curtains.
+For a more formal and finished look, you could line these curtains.

 No Sew Option: Not one for sewing?
 No problem!
-You could easily make these DIY curtains by cutting the raw edges of the fabric and fray them like I did in my DIY lavender sachet post.
+You could easily make these DIY curtains by cutting the raw edges of the fabric and fraying them as I did in my DIY lavender sachet post.
 It would take some patience but the frayed edge would be a fun look to this already relaxed fabric.

 Choosing the Right Curtain Rods: